socketio/engine.io/README.md

     - Overwrite this method to generate your custom socket id.
     - **Parameters**
       - `http.IncomingMessage`: a node request object
-      - `Function`: a callback method which contains the generated id value
+      - `Function`: a callback method which contains an error (if there is) object and the generated id value

 <hr><br>